Top 35 Best Beatles Movies To Watch

 Average

-"Two of Us" unfolds in the hours after a 1976 episode of Saturday Night Live.
-Set several years after the Beatles' breakup, the film centers on Paul McCartney's unexpected visit to John Lennon in New York City.
+"Two of Us" explores a poignant evening in 1976, just after an iconic episode of Saturday Night Live aired.
+Set years after The Beatles' breakup, the film follows Paul McCartney as he pays an unannounced visit to John Lennon in New York City.

 12